neuza-git/lifx-dash/README.md

 #### For windows :
-not tested but you may try to install tcpdump and apply as filter _arp_.
+not tested but you may try to install tcpdump and apply as filter, *arp*.

 Then press your dash button and see what mac address comes often _(the first mac address of the lines)